 Virtual Service Scaling

 Each Service Engine has a maximum capacity for processing traffic (typically measured in terms of traffic throughput or SSL transactions per second).
-The SE capacity is a function of various parameters such as SE VM size (number of vCPUs, or memory), type of traffic, and the ecosystem where the Service Engine is functioning.
+The SE capacity is a function of various parameters, such as SE VM size (number of vCPUs, or memory), type of traffic, and the ecosystem in which the Service Engine is functioning.

 In the default configuration, a virtual service is placed on a single Service Engine.
 However, if the Service Engine is not sufficient to handle traffic for the virtual service, the virtual service can be scaled out to additional SEs.
 In this case, more than one SE handles traffic for the virtual service.

-In case of automated scaling, one of the following Service Engine parameters can be used to configure thresholds beyond which a virtual service should be scaled out to a new SE, or scaled back into fewer SEs :
+In the case of automated scaling of VS placements, one of the following Service Engine parameters can be used to configure thresholds beyond which a virtual service should be scaled out to a new SE, or scaled back into fewer SEs: